 The latter’s contributions are particularly noticeable in the racing-style stepped hull of the 42.
 Even the engine installation is similar to that in the racing world: offset, not directly side by side.
 This reportedly yields a lower center of gravity on centerline, bolstering stability.
 Construction-wise, Wider employs SCRIMP, with a carbon and vinylester resin.
-Some components are made solely with carbon fiber.
+Some components are solely carbon fiber.
 All of these elements will keep weight down, important particularly given the anticipated 45-knot-plus top speed.

 Speaking of toys, the Wider 42 can tote a RIB or PWC aft.
 Another option: dive bottles and related gear.
 Regardless, the platform upon which the toys are stowed lowers to allow easy entry into the water.